hamidehkerdegari/Muscle-view-retrieval/README.md

 ## Citation

-Please consider citing our paper in your publications if the project helps your research.
+Please consider citing our paper in your publication if the project helps your research.

 ```bibtex
 @article{kerdegari2023automatic,